 - Research honoraria for the principal researcher(s), up to a maximum of US\$ 2,000.
-Honoraria will only be paid on presentation of final research findings of quality acceptable to REPOA. - Research assistants at US\$ 10 per person per day. - Data coding, inputting and/or analysis at the effective rate of US\$ 10 per person per day. - Data analysis and computing at the effective rate of US\$ 15 per person per day. - Secretarial and other personnel at the effective rate of US\$ 10 per person per day.
+Honoraria will only be paid on presentation of final research findings of quality acceptable to REPOA and successful publication of the research work. - Research assistants at US\$ 10 per person per day. - Data coding, inputting and/or analysis at the effective rate of US\$ 10 per person per day. - Data analysis and computing at the effective rate of US\$ 15 per person per day. - Secretarial and other personnel at the effective rate of US\$ 10 per person per day.